All Episodes

 Like, my God, like anybody's life, not just Charlie Kirk, but literally anybody.

-Somebody, you know, if it I mean, obviously, if you know if you know that was something weird, the security guys would deal with it, right?
+Somebody, you know, if I mean, obviously, if you have, you know, that was something weird, the security guys would deal with it, right?

 Footage before the event, there's someone clearly laying down in a sniper position on the roof.